awesome-kyuubi/hadoop-testing/README.md

 #### Option 2: Socks5 Proxy

-For other platforms, we provide a socks5 server in a container named `socks5`, which listens 18070 port and is exposed to the dockerd host by default, you can forward traffic to this socks server to access services run in other containers.
+For other platforms, or you start the containers on a remote server, we provide a socks5 proxy server in a container named `socks5`, which listens 18070 port and is exposed to the dockerd host by default, you can forward traffic to this socks server to access services run in other containers.

 For example, to access service in Browser, use [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) to forward traffic of `*.orb.local` to `<dockerd-hostname>:18070`.